Steven D. Pierce – Chief Executive Officer

 Brit’s initial role with CHOICE is to help expand CHOICE’s footprint – donors and corporate partners – in Colorado and points eastward.

-Brit and Kerri Meyer have 3 sons: Charlie, Sam and Zac - they enjoy travel.
+Brit and Kerri Meyer have 3 sons and enjoy travel.
 Brit also enjoys biking, road and mountain, tolerates running, and would like to believe he is a budding photographer.

 Angela Roundy - Accountant